valerysamovich/cookies-handler/README.md

 cookies-handler
 ===============
 The cookies-handler tool is desined to work with header and cookies information.
-The projects are developer with Maven.
+The projects are develop with Maven.

 Dependencies
 ------------